MediaWorks New Zealand: Channel Z and Kiwi FM

 Kiwi FM (originally known as Channel Z) was a New Zealand music station, the station originally played 100% music from New Zealand artists, this was reduced to 60% in 2012.
 Kiwi FM had its origins as Channel Z, a station that played mostly alternative rock music.
 Channel Z began as a local station in Wellington and separate stations were later started in Auckland and Christchurch.

 In 2001, the Wellington and Christchurch stations became networked from Auckland and Channel Z saw a format change in 2003 to include 30% New Zealand music as well as a change of presenters.
 In 2005 Channel Z was relaunched as Kiwi FM a station that originally played 100% New Zealand music.
 From 2006 Kiwi used frequencies licensed by the New Zealand Government with the original frequencies assigned to other MediaWorks radio stations.
 Kiwi FM ceased broadcasting on 31 March 2015 with the frequencies handed back to the government.

-Radio Live and Live Sport
+LiveSport

+LiveSport was a sports talk station aimed at the 40+ year-old male listeners.
+LiveSport was used to broadcast Radio Trackside during horse racing hours.